alexhang212/3D-SOCS/3DTracking/readme.md

 ```

-## Network Training and Annotations
+## 1. Network Training and Annotations
 We provide the bounding box + keypoint estimation datasets used in 3D-SOCS and sample scripts to read the dataset, and do network training.
 Make sure the dataset is [downloaded](), and placed in the `Dataset/` folder in the repository.

 ### Annotation Reader
 We provide a [data reader script](NetworkTraining/AnnotationReader.py) to read in the bounding box and keypoint annotations.
-The annotation reader can also be used for other datasets annotated using [label-studio](https://labelstud.io/), and exporting using the "JSON_MIN" option.
+The annotation reader can also be used for other datasets annotated using [label-studio](https://labelstud.io/), exported using the "JSON_MIN" option.

 To get example annotations and visualization, run the following: